MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/activitypointer-activity-entity.md

 For example, if you retrieve an `ActivityPointer` row that represents an `Appointment`, the name value for `statuscode` of `1` shows up as **Open** rather than **Free**.

-You can find the labels in the definition of the `statuscode` options for each table here:
+You can find the labels in the definition of the default `statuscode` options for each table here:

 - [Appointment.StatusCode Options](/power-apps/developer/data-platform/reference/entities/appointment#statuscode-choicesoptions)
 - [Chat.StatusCode Options](/power-apps/developer/data-platform/reference/entities/chat#statuscode-choicesoptions)